AMC Matador: 1974

 The generational change AMC Matadors received for 1974 in the United States was also introduced in Mexico.
-This meant a new front-end design with the "coffin nose" elongated central portion and single headlights, new horizontal tail light designs, and rear license plate mount located on the back panel instead of the bumper, as well as a new dashboard with squared dials and full length padded surface.
-Further changes included bumper designs with the five-mile-per-hour impact absorption system.
+This meant a new front-end design with the "coffin nose" elongated central portion and single headlights, new horizontal tail light designs, a rear license plate mount on the back panel instead of the bumper, and a new dashboard with squared dials and a full-length padded surface.
+Further changes included bumper designs with the five-mile-per-hour impact-absorption system.
 This meant the only case (alongside the Pacer) of a VAM car incorporating this safety measure, which the Mexican government did not mandate, making VAM Classics exceed the safety regulations of its time.
 Sedan units ordered with the automatic transmission regularly included the power steering system and a heater at no extra cost.
 The beginning of automotive engine emission certification in Mexico affected the 282 CID six, which changed to a lower 8.5:1 compression ratio.

-Matador Coupe
+Coupe

-The year's biggest news was the arrival of a new two-door model, AMC's Matador coupe.
-Unlike all previous (Matador and Rebel) models, it was available in two different trim levels; the sporty Classic AMX equivalent to the AMC Matador X model and the luxury Classic Brougham equivalent to the AMC Matador Brougham coupe model.
+VAM launched the new two-door model, AMC's Matador coupe.
+Unlike all previous (Matador and Rebel) mid-size models, it was available in two different trim levels: the sporty "Classic AMX" (equivalent to the AMC Matador X) and the luxury-focused "Classic Brougham" (equivalent to the AMC Matador Brougham coupe).
 Both versions were mechanically the same, carrying the same technical specifications as the Classic DPL models.
-Their main differences relied on appearance and standard features.
-The Classic AMX sported VAM's in-house five-spoke wheels with volcano center caps and trim rings, a blacked-out grille, and a rally stripe surrounding the entire length of the car with an integrated AMX emblem on the right corner of the trunk lid; the Classic Brougham had a standard vinyl roof cover with its respective moldings, wheel covers (new design for the year), standard grille and "Brougham" emblems over the C-pillar bases.
-The Classic AMX showcased a three-spoke sports steering wheel, high-back fold-down individual bucket seats, a center console with a locking compartment, a floor-mounted gearshift, and an AM/FM radio.
-Despite the sportiness of the model, it intended to take the place of the Javelin as VAM's top-of-the-line performance model as well as the image and enthusiast builder.
-The side armrests were the standard designs used in the Matador base models of the U.S. On the other hand, the Classic Brougham sported a custom sports steering wheel and column-mounted shifter with a fold-down split-back bench seat and AM radio.
+Their main differences were in appearance, trims, and standard features.

+The Classic Brougham featured a vinyl roof cover, new wheel covers, and "Brougham" emblems on the C-pillars.
+Included were a custom sports steering wheel, a column-mounted shifter, a fold-down split-back bench seat, and an AM radio.
 Unlike the Classic DPL, the Classic AMX and the Classic Brougham included automatic transmission, power steering, and heater as standard equipment.

-A unique characteristic of the 1974 VAM Classic AMX was the shifter because it was the Javelin's "aircraft" U-shaped design.
+The Classic AMX featured VAM's in-house five-spoke wheels with volcano center caps and trim rings, a blacked-out grille, and a rally stripe surrounding the entire length of the car with an integrated AMX emblem on the right corner of the trunk lid.
+The Classic AMX included a three-spoke sports steering wheel, high-back fold-down individual bucket seats, a center console with a locking compartment, a floor-mounted gearshift that continued the Javelin's U-shaped design, and an AM/FM radio.
+This model was positioned to replace the Javelin as VAM's top-of-the-line performance model and to serve as the image builder.